ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 asyncio loop is running.
 We solve this problem by running this function in an executor.

-TODO: “Waiting for the Executor During Shutdown” on page 68

 2. Unrelated to this section, but something to keep in mind for later in the book: note that the blocking sleep time (0.5 seconds) is shorter than the nonblocking sleep time (1 second) in the `main()` coroutine.
 This makes the code sample neat and tidy.
-In “Waiting for the Executor During Shutdown” on page 68 we’ll explore what happens if executor functions outlive their async counterparts during the shutdown sequence.
+In [“Waiting for the Executor During Shutdown” on page 68](#waiting-for-the-executor-during-shutdown) we’ll explore what happens if executor functions outlive their async counterparts during the shutdown sequence.

 3. `await loop.run_in_executor(None, func)`